The Book of Life

-“And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27).
-And, “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels” (Revelation 3:5).
+The Bible tells us, “And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27 also, verese 12).
+And, “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels” (Revelation 3:5 also 13:8).

-Finally, we need to walk as Jesus walked in obedience to God’s moral Law (Exodus 20) by the power of His grace (Colossians 2:6).
+Finally, to have our names written in the Book of Life, we need to walk as Jesus walked in obedience to God’s moral Law (Exodus 20:3-17) by the power of His grace (Colossians 2:6).
 God supplies all the grace necessary to do that which is right for “all things are possible with God” (Mark 10:27).

 In His service,